Pakrac clash: Aftermath

 The agreement to withdraw the special police and the JNA largely restored status quo ante bellum.
 17 of the 32 arrested policemen returned to service by 5 March; charges were eventually filed against five, including Vezmar.
 The incident had a lasting significance because it was the first serious skirmish in what would become the Croatian War of Independence—a full-scale war between Croatia and its rebel Serb population supported by Serbia and the JNA.
 The Serbian government used the Pakrac clash to strengthen nationalist propaganda claims that Croatia was committing genocide against its Serb population.
 Up to 40 deaths from the clash were reported by Serbian and Montenegrin media outlets.
 In an indication of the confused and highly inaccurate nature of the reporting, the Belgrade daily newspaper Večernje novosti reported on its front page that the town's Orthodox priest had been killed, on its second page that he had been wounded, and on its third page it printed a statement from him.
 The Yugoslav presidency finally issued a statement that nobody had been killed in Pakrac.

 In Serbia, the ruling Socialist Party of Serbia (SPS), led by Slobodan Milošević, condemned the Croatian police action as a "brutal attack by the Croatian government on the population of Pakrac [using] violent and fascist methods"—a statement that was carried prominently by the state-controlled Radio Television Belgrade.
 The SPS urged Serbs to attend "protest meetings against the violent behaviour of the Croatian HDZ government".
 Milošević used the Pakrac clash to demand that the JNA be authorised to forcibly disarm Croatia.
 The request, specifically demanding the granting of wartime powers to the JNA and the introduction of a state of emergency, was made through Kadijević at a Presidency session of 11-15 May.
 The request was refused, and Milošević declared that he no longer recognised the authority of the federal presidency.

 The police intervention prompted Serb political leaders in Okučani to urge the local population to erect barricades around the town in to pre-empt another intervention—stating that police forces were moving in from Kutina and Novska.
 The barricades were guarded by armed civilians.
-In Pakrac, approximately 500 Serb protesters gathered in front of the municipal council building to the demand the removal of the flag of Croatia.
+In Pakrac, approximately 500 Serb protesters gathered in front of the municipal council building to demand the removal of the flag of Croatia.